-At this stage of the data reduction the scan map pipeline is divided in two branches: a simple projection given by photProject and the inversion given by MadMap.
+At this stage of the data reduction (after calibrating for instrumental effects) the scan map pipeline is divided in two branches: a simple projection given by photProject and the inversion given by MadMap.
 The two methods are implemented to satisfy the requirements of different scientific cases.
 See following subsections for more details.